 Nationally, African Americans are the largest minority group in need of an organ transplant.
 This is because African Americans are three times more likely to die from end-stage renal disease than Caucasians.

-Organ, eye and tissue donors are treated with the greatest care and respect by DNA and all medical staff.
+Organ, tissue and eye donors are treated with the greatest care and respect by DNA and all medical staff.
 They are honored, thanked and celebrated for the generous decision to give the gift of life and healing.

 Hispanics are three times more likely to die from end-stage renal disease than Caucasians, meaning they are more likely to require a kidney transplant to survive.
 This is often due to diseases such as diabetes.

-Hispanics’ rich, cultural heritage of community, family and generosity align with the selfless decision to share life with others through the gift of organ, eye and tissue donation.
+Hispanics’ rich cultural heritage of community, family and generosity align with the selfless decision to share life with others through the gift of organ, tissue and eye donation.

 Despite this great need, there is a gap between the number of Hispanics waiting for an organ transplant and the number of Hispanic organ donors.

-The generous decision to share life as an organ, eye and tissue donor is the decision to help, heal and care for others who are ill and in need.
+The generous decision to share life as an organ, tissue and eye donor is the decision to help, heal and care for others who are ill and in need.